 Final NTC Calculation processes are carried out at Day-ahead (DA) and Intraday (ID) timeframes during which the interconnector owner can update its capability declaration and the connected SOs can submit or update their NTC restrictions, where operationally required, ahead of the capacity allocation auctions.
-If ESO has a requirement to restrict an interconnector's capacity and therefore submits an NTC restriction, the resulting effect on the interconnector's capacity depends on the type of capacity affected listed as follows: unallocated capacity, allocated capacity, nominated capacity and curtailed capacity.
+If ESO has a requirement to restrict an interconnector's capacity and therefore submits an NTC restriction, the resulting effect on the interconnector's capacity and therefore submits an NTC restriction, allocated capacity, nominated capacity and curtailed capacity.